-The inspiration for my Artists books and Collagraph prints comes from antique textiles and embroidery that I collected over the many years I taught.
+The inspiration for my Artists books and Collagraph prints dervives from the antique textiles that I collected during the many years I taught embroidery.

 I am enthusiastic about telling the tales of these textiles and consider that the book format is an ideal method as each page adds to the complex tale of their makers, owners and their journey across the world and through the centuries.